Uppu Karuvaadu: Production

 Radha Mohan began the venture in December 2014, with Nandita Swetha chosen to star in the lead role alongside a bevy of supporting actors.
 The film was completed in early June 2015, and its first look was revealed by actress Jyothika at a promotional event.
 Production house Auraa Cinemas bought the film's distribution rights and revealed that the film would be released during the second half of 2015.

 Soundtrack

-The soundtrack was composed by debutant Steeve Vatz, and lyrics were written by Madhan Karky, Jerry Spilz, Radha Mohan and Steeve Vatz.
+The soundtrack was composed by debutant Steeve Vatz who worked as guitarist for Harris Jeyaraj, and lyrics were written by Madhan Karky, Jerry Spilz, Radha Mohan and Steeve Vatz.
 Behindwoods rated the album 2.25 out of 5 and stated "An album which stays true to the film's theme.
 However, it is too short to make an effective impression on the listener".
+This was Steeve Vatz's first and only film as composer before his death on 24 March 2023.